AuroraDysis/Einstein.jl/README.md

 ## Description

 In summary, **GRSuite.jl** is a **high-performance** suite designed to compute **arbitrary-precision solutions**.
-It supports solving the following built-in equations (some of which were developed for previous projects and will be ported to this library):
+It is planned to support solving the following built-in equations (some of which were developed for previous projects and will be ported to this library):

 - **Spherical Symmetry**